Bad Luck Fale

-Fale is one of the founding members of the infamous Bullet Club, an originally all-foreigner group that has seen great success in the company.
-The group and his dojo, the Fale Dojo has helped add a bridge for non-Japanese wrestlers to wrestle for New Japan Pro-Wrestling.
+Fale is one of the founding members of the infamous Bullet Club, an originally all-foreigner stable that saw great success in the company.
+Fale remained the only founding member to have never left the group until 15 June 2025, when he joined House of Torture.

+Fale also operates a wrestling school called Fale Dojo, which has helped provide a bridge for non-Japanese wrestlers to perform for New Japan Pro-Wrestling.

 Early life

-Fale was a rugby union player prior to him training and debuting for New Japan Pro-Wrestling.
+Fale was a rugby union player prior to training and debuting for New Japan Pro-Wrestling.
 He attended the strong rugby school of De La Salle College, Mangere East in Auckland, New Zealand and was a member of the 1st XV from 1999 to 2000, also making age grade rugby teams along the way.
 He then accepted scholarship to play rugby in Japan at Tokuyama University, alongside fellow New Zealander Sila Iona and Greame Brent, where they attended from 2001 to 2005.
 From April 2006 to March 2008, he played for the Japanese rugby union team Fukuoka Sanix Blues.
 He would start training to become a professional wrestler in June 2009.